 DAE Tools Project

-DAE Tools is a cross-platform equation-based and object-oriented process
+DAE Tools is a cross-platform equation-based object-oriented modelling, simulation and optimisation software.

 software components providing an API for: